ShanaryS/real-estate-calculator-bot/output/README.md

 Though the program allows removing URLs individually from urls.json and automatically updates analysis.json so there is really no need to.

 Use errors.log for troubleshooting.
 Usually there will be a unique case not considered by the get_property_info.py web scraper.

+URLs in ignored_urls.txt prevents adding a specific property URL from a Search URL.
+After ignoring a property, refresh search URLs.